BiaPyX/BiaPy-doc/source/get_started/how_it_works.rst

 Training
 ~~~~~~~~

-The training stage of deep learning (DL) models is a crucial step in achieving accurate and reliable results.
+The training stage of deep learning models is a crucial step in achieving accurate and reliable results.
 During this stage, the DL model is presented with examples of input data and corresponding target outputs, also known as ground truth.
 The goal of the model is to generate outputs as close as possible to the provided target data.

 One way to increase the amount of training data available is through the use of data augmentation (DA).
 This technique involves applying various transformations to the input image, such as random rotations or flips, to create different versions of the original image.
 By feeding the model with a diverse set of data, DA can help prevent overfitting, which occurs when a model becomes too specialized to the training data and performs poorly on new data.